Privacy and Data Protection

 We are required by law to keep some data/information for a specified length of time (such as Gift Aid declarations which are held for six years).

 When you support the charity by giving a donation or playing our Mission Maker Lottery, we will keep your details on our database for a period of time in case a query needs answering and also to enable us to keep you informed with our latest news and events (unless you have asked us not to).
 We also keep basic information on file for suppression purposes (see the section above ‘right to be forgotten’ and ‘right to restrict processing’).

 For more details, please contact us and ask to see our Data Retention Policy.

 If you have any queries about your data with regard to Cornwall Air Ambulance, please do get in touch.
-Our Data Controller is Paula Martin – as we are a small organisation, it is not necessary for us to appoint a ‘Data Protection Officer’.
+Our Data Controller is Steve Murdoch – as we are a small organisation, it is not necessary for us to appoint a ‘Data Protection Officer’.
 Instead, we have an Information Governance Group dedicated to ensuring that all data protection regulations are adhered to who have been given the authority to make decisions on data protection by the Board of Trustees.

 Phone: 01637 889926

 Reviewed: February 2020